Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Resolved SED fitting

 \subsection{Integrated SED fitting}

-In this section, we perform SED modeling of integrated HST/ACS and JWST/NIRCam photometry, under the same assumptions as in Sect. \ref{sec:sed_analysis}, to compare the resolved results with the integrated ones.
-Results from this integrated SED fitting, including up to NIRCam F444W photometry, are summarised in Table \ref{tab:sed_properties} (see the column Galaxy$_{4.4{\rm \mu m}}$; the best-fit model is shown in Appendix \ref{sec:sed_fitting_models}).
+In this section, we discuss our SED modeling of integrated HST/ACS and JWST/NIRCam photometry, using the same assumptions as in Sect. \ref{sec:sed_analysis}, to compare the resolved and integrated results.
+To extract the total HST and JWST photometry from the reduced cutouts, we summed the flux contained in all pixels within the S/N(F444W)\,>\,7 region defined in Sect. \ref{sec:sed_analysis} and estimated the corresponding error by summing pixel uncertainties in quadrature.
+Results from this integrated SED fitting, including up to NIRCam F444W photometry, are summarized in Table \ref{tab:sed_properties} (see the column labeled Galaxy$_{4.4{\rm \mu m}}$; the best-fit model is shown in Appendix \ref{sec:sed_fitting_models}).